 - SUPPLY & DEMAND

-- Now, this is a major factor when it comes to the costs of shipping a vehicle, and we would like to explain this as fully as possible.
-The basics principles of supply and demand are known by most people, and they apply in the auto transport industry as well.
-When supply is higher than demand, prices drop, but when demand is higher prices go up.
+- When supply is higher than demand, prices drop, but when demand is higher prices go up.
 In auto logistics, when demand is high the truck space is limited and this means the prices increase.
 That is why a quote is good for one week only because demand changes on almost every route.
 Supply and demand fluctuations often happen daily, and even hourly.
 Thus, manually tracking the auto dispatch boards is crucial.
 A price that you receive today is usually not the same in a week or two, let alone in a month or two.
-Understanding supply and demand is very important in the auto transport industry we are always upfront and honest with our customers.
+Understanding supply and demand is very important in the auto transport industry.
 We want you to understand how it works, so you can ask the right questions and have peace of mind when shipping a vehicle.

 - Do you need an expedited service?
 If the answer is yes, keep in mind that expedited auto transport service costs more.
 If you need your vehicle picked-up or delivered on an exact date, or by an exact date, expect to pay a premium.

 - Do you need door-to-door or terminal-to-terminal?
-Door-to-door is the standard shipping method of Corsia Logistics.
-Terminal to terminal auto transport is an option as well, and contrary to popular opinion, it often costs more due to storage fees and travel time to the terminal.
+Door-to-door auto transport is the standard shipping method of Corsia Logistics.
+Terminal to terminal is an option as well, and contrary to popular opinion, it often costs more due to storage fees and proximity of the terminal.

 - Do you need a top load for your vehicle?
 Top load means loading a vehicle on the top deck of the vehicle transport trailer.
 This ensures against possible leaks from other vehicles, from flying road debris, and it is generally safer.